drdaemos/xc5-docs/en/design_changes/basic_guide_to_theme_creation.md

 Before you get started, we recommend learning the {% link "basic designer guide" ref_E88KCMDD %} from **Getting started** section.

+Also, you might want to read about advanced {% link 'skin module definition' ref_skinmodule %}.

 # Table of Contents

 *   [Introduction](#introduction)